GrumpyPirate/table-tennis-scores-app/README.md

 # table-tennis-scores-app
 Apologies for the length of this README...!
-I feel it's always good to make notes while developing these mini apps, and I have a lot of fun with these.
+I feel it's always good to make notes while developing these mini apps to stoke up some talking points, and I do have a lot of fun with these.

+I hope you enjoy looking through this submission, and thank you for your time and consideration!

 ## Build and run
 1. Build
 > npm run build

-2. Run the app, and run the dev REST API
+2. Run the app, and the REST API
 > npm run start:app

 > npm run start:api

 ## Developer notes